 This course deals with the emerging field of electronic commerce.
 While the focus will be on management issues, the course will attempt to strike a balance between technology and strategy.
-We plan to cover the economic and technological foundations, the infrastructure, and the main technologies employed, as well as the various business strategies being used for electronic commerce (both business-to-consumer and business-to-business).
+We plan to cover the economic and technological foundations, the infrastructure, and the main technologies employed, as well as the various business strategies being used for electronic commerce (both business-to-consumer and businessto-business).

-MBA 640 - Negotiation (3 cr. hrs.)
+MBA 635 Marketing Analytics (3cr. hrs.)